ggoforth/cart-mean-stack/03/02-functions-cont.md

 ###Geekwise Academy Cohort JS 1 - Accelerated

-**Try for yourself**

-Refactor the previous movie example to also prompt the user for a movie title, and when if it finds a matching title, alert something like "MovieTitle was released in movieYear" (substituting actual values for MovieTitle and movieYear).

 **`prototype`**

 At it's simplest, the `prototype` of a javascript object is a collection of